 For interactive features, such as updating or deleting records, assign custom actions to buttons or forms.
 These actions will trigger the corresponding API endpoints you configured earlier, enabling two-way data sync.
 This setup allows teams to manage data either through the app's interface or directly in the database.

-Adalo's responsive design ensures that your app works smoothly across web, iOS, and Android devices - all from a single build.
-With over 1 million custom apps built on Adalo and an uptime exceeding 99% over the past year, the platform is reliable for handling production workloads.
+Adalo's responsive design ensures that your app works smoothly across web, iOS, and Android devices—all from a single build.
+With over 3 million apps created on the platform and an uptime exceeding 99% over the past year, Adalo is reliable for handling production workloads.
+The visual builder has been described as "easy as PowerPoint," making SQL integrations accessible even to non-technical team members.

 Authentication and Permissions with Adalo Blue